daisybutler/Workbench-project04/README.md

 ### Primary Goal

-The primary goal of this website is to get users to sign up for a monthly subscription plan in return for access to workspaces throughout the UK.
-The website markets the services available to potential members and allows existing members to manage their subscription and personal information.
+The primary goal of this website is to get users to sign up for a month pass and continue to renew their pass, in return for access to workspaces throughout the UK.
+The website markets the services available to potential members and allows existing members to manage their passes and personal information.

 ### User Profile